Esteban Ocon: Early and personal life

-Early career
+Junior racing career

-2006–2011: Karting
+Karting (2006–2011)

 Ocon entered karting in 2006, when he finished eighth in the Minime class of the French Championship.
 He won the championship in 2007 and continued his success by winning the Cadet class in 2008 ahead of Anthoine Hubert and Pierre Gasly.
 He then spent three years racing in the KF3 category and competed in the Spanish Championship and Italian Open Masters.
 He won the French KF3 title in 2010 and finished as runner-up in the WSK Euro Series in 2011 behind Max Verstappen.
 At the age of 14, Ocon was signed by Gravity Sports management, a sister company of Renault F1 team.

-2012–2013: Formula Renault
+Formula Renault 2.0 (2012–2013)

+2012: Junior formulae debut

 In 2012, Ocon made his debut in single-seaters, taking part in the Eurocup Formula Renault 2.0 with Koiranen Motorsport.
 He finished fourteenth with four point-scoring finishes, including being on the podium at his home round at Circuit Paul Ricard.
 He also contested a partial campaign in the Formula Renault 2.0 Alps with Koiranen, finishing seventh with two podiums, both of which came at the Red Bull Ring.

+2013: Maiden victories in the Eurocup and Northern European Cup

-He remained in the series for 2013, switching to the ART Junior Team.
+Ocon remained in the series for 2013, switching to the ART Junior Team.
 He recorded one pole position and won two races including at Circuit Paul Ricard, finishing the season in third place behind Pierre Gasly and Oliver Rowland.
 A partial campaign in the Northern European Cup produced a race win at the Hockenheimring and two further podiums.

-2013–2015: Formula Three, GP3 and DTM
+Formula Three (2013–2014)

+2013: F3 debut at Macau

 Ocon made his debut in Formula Three machinery at the 2013 Macau Grand Prix with Prema Powerteam.
 He stalled at the start of the main race but went on to finish tenth.

+2014: Maiden title in FIA European F3

-He continued his collaboration with Prema into the 2014 FIA Formula 3 European Championship.
+Ocon continued his collaboration with Prema into the 2014 FIA Formula 3 European Championship.
 He topped the standings at the first round at Silverstone Circuit and remained in the lead of the championship for the rest of the season.
 With two rounds to spare, he made a brief appearance in the 2014 Formula Renault 3.5 Series with Comtec Racing.
 Ocon was crowned FIA Formula 3 European champion with three races remaining, ahead of Tom Blomqvist and Max Verstappen.
 He finished on the podium in twenty-one of the thirty-three races, winning nine, and recorded fifteen pole positions.
 Ocon made a second appearance at the Macau Grand Prix in 2014.
 He qualified fourth for the main race but was eliminated by a multi-car collision on the first lap.

+GP3 Series (2015)

 Ocon moved to the GP3 Series for 2015 with ART Grand Prix.
 Despite only scoring one race victory (two other victories were denied due to penalties), he won the championship by eight points ahead of Luca Ghiotto.
 Ocon recorded three pole positions and fourteen podium finishes (including nine consecutive second-places) from eighteen races.